Isaac-PM/Isaac-PM/README.md

-Hi 👋 My name is Isaac Fabián Palma Medina
+Hi 👋 My name is Isaac Palma
 ==========================================

 Research Assistant at CNCA & External Participant at CERN